sbcshop/RoundyFi/README.md

     You can also display your custom images, for this you need to go "images" folder as shown in below,and save the BMP images of 240x240
     <img src= "https://github.com/sbcshop/Roundy/blob/main/images/img16.png" />
     <img src= "https://github.com/sbcshop/Roundy/blob/main/images/img17.png" />
-    You can online convert the any to BMP image (the size must be 250x250), i a websie below(there are various website) https://image.online-convert.com/convert-to-bmp
+    You can online convert any image to BMP image (the size must be 250x250), i a websie below(there are various website) https://image.online-convert.com/convert-to-bmp

     Finally you need to run this file **picture_display.py**